swiss-art-research-net/sari-sparql-parser/README.md

 # SARI Sparql Parser

-A parser for SPARQL queries and updates
+A parser for SPARQL queries and updates.

+Note: This parser is very experimental and may not function very reliably.

 ## Installation